bstaber/rustineers/book/src/ridge_regression_1d/functional_std/gradient_function.md

 ```

 Key differences:
-* The naive version allocates a temporary vector for the residuals and is closer to how you'd write this in a high-level math language like NumPy or MATLAB.
+* The naive version allocates a temporary vectosr for the residuals and the dot product.
 * The inlined version is more idiomatic Rust: it avoids allocation and achieves better performance through iterator fusion.